Kaaviya Thalaivan (2014 film): Filming

-Principal photography for the film started in early June 2013, wherein reports suggested that the film would be based on the based on the lives of yesteryear singers K. B. Sundarambal and S. G. Kittappa.
+Principal photography for the film started in early June 2013, wherein reports suggested that the film would be based on the lives of yesteryear singers K. B. Sundarambal and S. G. Kittappa.
 However, only Vedhika's role is inspired by Sundarambal's life and the film is a musical drama of theatre artistes.
 Prithviraj revealed, "It is (Kaaviya Thalaivan) based on the popular theatre tradition that existed in Tamil Nadu during the 1920s and 1930s before movies took over."
 First and second filming schedules were completed in July and August 2013.
 In October 2013, the film entered its third schedule and shooting took place in Kothamangalam, Kerala.
 In December 2013, filming continued for an 18-day schedule in Chennai and 90% of the shooting was completed.
 Vasanthabalan stated there were hardly any technical challenges involved while filming, comparing the situation of cues to his previous outing Aravaan.
 In an interview to The Hindu, Vedhika said that each of the cast members had to sport 20-25 different looks in the film to get the feel of their characters.
 Jeyamohan also said the settings used for shooting the play sequences in the film provided ample space to explore the past.
 Vedhika prepared for her role by watching the 1966 Tamil fim Saraswathi Sabatham and drama videos.
 However, all the actors were asked to 'add their personal touch to their respective characters to make everything look authentic'.
 Being trained in Bharata Natyam, late choreographer Raghuram master choreographed her for the song "Thiruppugazh" sung by Vani Jairam.
 In May 2014, actor Siddharth confirmed that filming had been completed and the post-production had begun.
 Siddharth would reportedly be seen in 25 get-ups in the film.